-It should be noted that the lagoon would only be at a level greater than 1.6 mAHD for a limited period of time (the time taken for the lagoon to drain back down to 1.6 mAHD).
+It should be noted that should heavy rainfall occur in the catchment and Lagoon levels were to rise above 1.6 mAHD before a mechanical breakout could occur, the lagoon would most likely only be above levels of 1.6 mAHD for a relatively short period of time (i.e. the time taken for the lagoon to drain back down to 1.6 mAHD, of the order of a few hours.